Housing that is Affordable and Safe

 I strongly believe that we can balance criminal justice reform with the objective of public safety.
 I will focus on legislative ways to prevent violence in our communities through giving residents more access to living wage jobs, educational opportunities, housing options and quality healthcare.
 We can also reduce juvenile delinquency through early intervention and youth development programs, and by fully funding the Homeless Youth Act to ensure that all homeless youth have access to appropriate transitional and permanent housing.

 The opioid crisis touches many families and communities in Minnesota and is a serious public health issue, so solving this problem must be a top priority.
-I will advocate and fight for increased funding for harm reduction programs, improved access to treatment and recovery services, including short-term and long-term treatment programs, research on pain and addiction and better practices for pain management.
+I will advocate and fight for increased funding for harm reduction programs, improved access to culturally sensitive treatment and recovery services, including short-term and long-term treatment programs, research on pain and addiction and better practices for pain management.